persevere-and-motivate/OWEL/README.md

 `--macro owel.Builder.generateTypes("owel/")`

 This is the function that will begin generating either the client or server-side code depending on which target language you use.
-Currently, OWEL only supports PHP for the server-side and JavaScript for the client.
 The first argument is the folder which contains `*.owel` files that the parser within OWEL uses to generate code.

 ## Creating an OWEL file
 `*.owel` files have very simple structure: